python-graphblas/python-graphblas/docs/contributor_guide/index.rst

   # Activate it
   conda activate graphblas-dev
   # Install python-graphblas from source
-  pip install -e .
+  pip install -e . --no-deps
   # Test your installation
-  PYTHONPATH=. pytest graphblas
+  pytest graphblas

 * Finally, we recommend you use a pre-commit hook, which runs a number of tests when you type ``git commit``::